 Avago Technologies Limited, or the "Company", was organized under the laws of the Republic of Singapore in August 2005.
-We are a designer, developer and global supplier of semiconductor devices with a focus on III-V based products.
-Through the fiscal quarter ended May 4, 2014, we offered products in three primary target markets: wireless communications, wired infrastructure and industrial & other.
-Applications for our products in these target markets include cellular phones, consumer appliances, data networking and telecommunications equipment, enterprise storage and servers, factory automation and display.
-References herein to "the Company", "we", "our", "us" and "Avago" are to Avago Technologies Limited and its consolidated subsidiaries, unless otherwise specified or the context otherwise requires.
+We are a designer, developer and global supplier of a broad range of semiconductor devices with a focus on III-V based products and complex digital and mixed signal CMOS based devices.
+III-V semiconductor materials have higher electrical conductivity than silicon and thus tend to have better performance characteristics in radio frequency, or RF, and optoelectronic applications.
+III-V refers to elements from the 3rd and 5th groups in the periodic table of chemical elements, and examples of these materials are gallium arsenide, or GaAs, gallium nitride, or GaN, and indium phosphide, or InP.
+We offer products in four primary target markets: enterprise storage, wireless communications, wired infrastructure and industrial & other.
+Applications for our products in these target markets include smartphones, consumer appliances, data networking and telecommunications equipment, enterprise storage and servers, factory automation and industrial equipment.